wp-plugins/hw-image-widget/readme.txt

 4. Selecting an image.

 == Changelog ==

+= 2.5 =
+* Renamed template file so its more logical for template creators to locate and use.
+It will not break compatability with previous versions.
+* Launched http://webartisan.se/hw-image-widget/ with more helpful info on widget usage.

 = 2.4 =
 * Fixed issue that could cause the TinyMCE editor to fail while in WP_DEBUG on some setups.